ktbeck/SlugRoulette/README.md

 (versions 2.1)
 Readded README.
 Queue works, usernames work, and chat works.
 UI not totally connected.

+(version 2.2)
+Uploaded main UI for main page.
+Content is mostly complete aside from some images needed and minor adjustments to bottom elements.
+Chat has been migrated to another page.

 PROBLEM: Windows Explorer cannot run website.
 Double check to see if this happens elsewhere.

 (SOLVED)Queue will not remove user if user has logged off or exited page.